 Cayman Islands law does not prescribe by statute the specific duties of directors of Cayman Islands companies and therefore the duties of directors are dictated by common law.
 Our directors have certain duties of care, diligence and skill as well as a fiduciary duty to act honestly and in good faith in the best interests of our company.
 Our directors are not required to exhibit in the performance of their duties a greater degree of skill than may reasonably be expected from persons of their knowledge and experience.
 Our directors must exercise reasonable care and diligence but will not be liable for errors of judgment and therefore they may rely upon opinions and advice of outsiders but must still exercise their business judgment based upon such advice.
-The fiduciary relationship of our directors is with our company and our directors therefore do not usually owe a fiduciary duty to an individual shareholder, and instead, they owe a fiduciary duty to our shareholders as a whole.
-In addition, our directors have a duty to act in good faith, which means they must act bona fide in the interests of our company.
+The fiduciary relationship of our directors is with our company and our directors therefore do not usually owe a fiduciary duty to act in good faith, which means they must act bona fide in the interests of our company.
 Our directors must also use their powers for a proper purpose.
 If our directors take actions which are within their powers but for purposes other than those for which such powers were conferred, they may be personally liable.
 Our directors are also required not to put themselves into a position where there is a conflict, actual or potential, between their personal interests and their duties to our company or between their duty to our company and a duty owed to another person.
-Finally, our directors cannot validly contract, either with one another or with third parties, as to how they shall vote at future meetings of directors.
+Finally, our directors.
 In fulfilling their duty of care to us, our directors must ensure compliance with our amended and restated memorandum and articles of association.
 A shareholder has the right to seek damages if a duty owed by our directors is breached.